sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 Mission point 11 is LAND.
 The vehicle will land (unconditionally, regardless of `nav_rth_allow_landing`) at the given location.
 The CLI setting `nav_disarm_on_landing` is honoured.

+There is a video animation of the flight in [a short youtube video](https://youtu.be/MTA42WUOjUY).
 The mission is executed as:

 | WP / next wp | Course |  Dist |  Total |
 | ------------ | ------ | ----- | ------ |